school-of-data/GIS-curriculum/kenya/module6/module6.md

 2. The selection will be applied to the Clinics layer, therefore Open the attribute table for the Clinic layer.
 Click the select features using expression ![alt_text](media/select_features_button.png "image_tooltip") button and type the following expression in the expression builder;

 ```
-"amenity" = 'clinic' AND "emergency" = 'yes'
+"amenity" = 'clinic' AND "wheelchair" = 'yes'
 ```

 You’ll notice that the expression has a number of predicates like the comparison sign (=), the logical predicate (AND) and a string which is enclosed in single quotes (‘ ‘).
 There are also two attribute names(amenity, emergency) and their values (clinic,yes).